benoitmarineau/jquery-star-my-rows/README.md

 jquery-star-my-rows
 ===================

-Plugin that adds stars in front of each rows of a table, which stars end up being treat as favorites
+Plugin that adds stars in front of each rows of a table making them behave as favorites.
+The selection is saved within a cookie.

 Requirements